-Writing for pleasure is at an unprecedented low.
-In our recent research, fewer than 3 in 10 (28.7%) of young people aged 8 to 18 said that they enjoy writing in their free time.
+Writing for enjoyment has almost halved over the past 15 years.
+In our recent research, only 1 in 4 (26.6%) of young people aged 8 to 18 said that they enjoy writing in their free time.

-At the National Literacy Trust our definition of literacy is deliberately broad because we know that a narrow focus will not raise literacy levels for our target communities.
-Through our CPD and resources offer, we are committed to ensuring that teachers and education practitioners are equipped to support the broad needs of their pupils.
+At the National Literacy Trust, our definition of literacy is deliberately broad because we know that a narrow focus will not raise literacy levels for our target communities.
+Through our CPD and resources offer, we are committed to ensuring that teachers and education practitioners are equipped to support the broad needs of their pupils (and ignite the abilities that the SPAG tests can't reach!).

 In this article, you'll find resources to help you develop engaging and creative strategies for improving writing in your school.